 - When interviewing temps, make your expectations crystal clear.
 If they can’t be available exactly when you need them, move on to the next candidate.
 Don’t defeat the purpose, which is to hire people who will make your business run seamlessly through the season, not add to your stress.

 Partner with Frontline Source Group!

-As you manage holiday scheduling, as well as right size to meet business demands 365 days a year, consider partnering with Frontline Source Group, whether your needs are temporary, temp-to-hire or direct full-time staffing.
+As you manage holiday scheduling, as well as right size to meet business demands 365 days a year, consider partnering with Frontline Source Group, whether your needs are contract, contract-to-hire or direct full-time staffing.
 Looking for a staffing agency in Austin, TX?
 Contact us today to learn more.
 To find the branch closest to you, click here.

 Published on Dec 20, 2018